 Staff Response: The future land use requested for the property would alter a pattern of single-family estate development, with low density and high automobile dependence.
-Allowing for denser residential uses may create the potential for co-location of residential and employment uses and provide an opportunity for multimodal transportation.
+Allowing for more intense institutional uses near moderate- to medium-density residential properties may create the potential for co-location of residential and employment uses and could provide an opportunity for multimodal transportation.